demisto/content/Packs/Jizo_M/Integrations/JizoM/README.md

 This integration ensures interaction with the JizoM API.
-This integration was integrated and tested with version 12.3 of JizoM.
+This integration was integrated and tested with version xx of JizoM.

-## Configure JizoM (Partner Contribution) on Cortex XSOAR
+## Configure JizoM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for JizoM (Partner Contribution).
+2. Search for JizoM.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |